vaibhav-986/Smart_Load_Monitoring_System/README.md

   2)ARDUINO IDE

 ##FLOWCHART
+File FLOWCHART.jpg contains the flowchart of the project .

 ##SIMULATED CIRCUIT
 File wokwi_simulation.txt contains the link to the simulation done on wokwi.com simulator, ( https://wokwi.com/projects/435526580330294273 ).